“I Doubt, Therefore I think, Therefore I Am” ~Rene Descartes

 Is There Value in Rene Descartes’ God?

 The problem with the types of questions I have is that physical death is likely the only way to get an answer, which is pointless if both my physical and spiritual forms cease to exist upon my death.
-However these types of questions are what has led me to truly contemplate theology and religion.
+However, these types of questions are what has led me to truly contemplate theology and religion.
 During my relative deconstruction of religions (Judaism, Christianity, and Islam), and subsequent research in other areas; I am hoping one day to silence my minds’ need for answers on God’s existence and the possibility of an afterlife.

 I must also point out that I seek more than just a reason to believe, I am also hoping to fully understand the doctrine that religion has founded their beliefs on as well.
 Just as religion is based on a general concept of a sentient and intelligent God, so too is the modern civilized world.
 All modern Abrahamic religions are based on ancient writings and scriptures that speak of the past, present, and future as being infinitely connected.
 If this is true, then various doctrine prophesied should or will eventually come to pass.
 Until these answers are definitively proven, I will be reflecting on the different aspects of theology in an effort to understand the necessity of the deification process in man’s quest for individual exaltation I shall also attempt to establish its truth and/or potential for truth.

 When looking for the truth behind Religious idealism, I cannot ignore the scientific implications behind the creation of the universe.
 It wouldn’t make any sense to try because God is viewed as ‘The Creator’ of the universe, and I cannot possibly look for The Creator without also looking closely at the creation itself.
 It is the only way that whatever answers I do find will be plausible enough for me to take to heart.
-After all, I would categorize myself as an Agnostic, in that I do pray, but I continue to harbour my doubts.
+After all, I would categorize myself as an Agnostic, in that I do pray, but I continue to harbor my doubts.